 According to Ticketmaster: “UK customers who purchased, or attempted to purchase, tickets between February and June 23, 2018 may be affected as well as international customers who purchased, or attempted to purchase, tickets between September 2017 and June 23, 2018.”

-The incident highlights the importance of supply-chain security, especially now the GDPR (General Data Protection Regulation) is in effect.
+Whichever company is proven right, the incident highlights the importance of data security, especially now the GDPR (General Data Protection Regulation) is in effect.

-Under the new law, data controllers (such as Ticketmaster) are responsible for the security of personal data processed on their behalf by data processors (such as Inbenta), and are liable for administrative fines of up to €20 million or 4% of annual global turnover (whichever is greater), as well as legal action from data subjects.
+Under the new law, data controllers are responsible for the security of personal data processed on their behalf by data processors, and are liable for administrative fines of up to €20 million or 4% of annual global turnover (whichever is greater), as well as legal action from data subjects.

 The BBC reports that Ticketmaster is “confident” it has complied with the GDPR.